Factors affecting the level of UV protection

 Natural vitamin D

-We all need sunlight.
-Especially after the winter, the warm sunshine is really welcomed old friend.
-There is no need to protect yourself from the sun at all if you do not expose yourself to direct sunlight for long periods of time.
-Excessive sun protection prevents the formation of natural vitamin D in our body.
-Natural vitamin D formed through the skin is a different vitamin D than the one taken from a jar.
-We need this natural vitamin D especially abundantly after the winter.
+You don’t need to protect yourself from the sun at all if you don’t stay in direct sunlight for long periods of time.
+You do not need special protection for sunbathing for less than 10 minutes period.
+Excessive protection from the sun prevents the natural formation of vitamin D in our body.
+Natural vitamin D formed through the skin is different from vitamin D taken from a jar.
+After winter, we need to get vitamin D from direct sunlight in particular abundance.

 Protect yourself and children from excessive sun with clothing